batfish/batfish/questions/Parameters.md

 There are two types of locations:
 * `InterfaceLocation`: at the interface, used to model packets that originate or terminate at the interface
 * `InterfaceLinkLocation`: on the link connected to the interface, used to model packets before they enter the interface or after they exit

+Unless expilcitly specified, questions like `traceroute` and `reachability` will automatically assign IP addresses to packets based on their location.
+For `InterfaceLocation`, the set of assigned addresses is the interface address(es).
+For `InterfaceLinkLocation`, the set of assigned addresses is all addresses in the interface's subnet except for the address(es) of the interface itself.
+This set is empty for interfaces with `/32` subnets (e.g., loopback interfaces). **TODO: Explain what happens then -- the location is ignored or is assigned ANY address**

 Some examples: